 On the subject of hybrids, these Prada slides are essentially a streamlined open-toe sandal.
 What you get is a leather upper, a more textured base, and even a heel-like lift in back.

 A one-piece, all-over textured EVA slide is specifically meant for water use – think the pool to the beach to more casual kayaking and paddle-boarding trips.
 For these uses, Merrell adds extra arch support and 2mm lugs for more grip.

 Why Men’s Slides are Suddenly Everywhere?

-Men’s slides mirror the popularity of camouflage: emerging in the ‘90s, relegated to a casual, everyday staple in the 2010s, and returning through a nostalgic streetwear perspective in 2020 and 2021.
+Men’s slides mirror the popularity of camouflage: emerging in the ‘90s, relegated to a casual, everyday staple in the 2010s, and returning through a nostalgic streetwear perspective in 2020, 2021 & 2022.

 Trend wise, everything is now Y2K influenced, making men’s slides ripe for revival.
 Beyond sporting goods and department store brands, high-fashion offerings from Gucci, Givenchy, Fendi, Burberry, and Kanye West’s Yeezy line have all been spotted – and subsequently are highly grailed items.

 At the same time, our everyday attire has transformed over the past year.
 Many of us are no longer buttoning up shirts, putting on chinos, or lacing up oxfords to align with a smart casual or business casual wardrobe.